 That’s energy you can place towards a customer who would highly benefit from what you have.

 If you’re able to focus on niche customers you will easily begin to gain the trust of your potential consumer.

-Showing that your authentic, real, genuine and that you’re not just out here for the bag, will show the customer you care.
+Showing that your authentic and not just out here for the bag, will show the customer you care.

-It will begin to chip at their defenses resulting in a budding relationship of trust between your company and the consumer.
+It will begin to chip at their defenses resulting in a budding relationship of trust between your brand and the consumer.

 Trust is the seed that needs the most watering but will bloom the most beautiful.

 3. Don’t Push Your Product/ Service on the First Conversation

 When building a brand the overall end game is longevity and to have your brand eventually work for you.

 To do that, you have to understand your WHY and pitch to potential consumers that fit your niche while being authentic.

 So you did that.
 That’s amazing and a task in itself.